 6. Strum with your wrist

-As a beginner, you might have the tendency to swing your hand up and down to strum the strings.
+As a beginner, you might have the tendency to swing your hand up and down to strum the guitar strings.
 This is the wrong way to play.
 Fix your hand perpendicularly to the strings.
 Your fist should be placed in front of the hole.
 Use your wrist to move the pick up and down.
 Your hand and fingers should remain still.

 This method will provide the best control and prevent fatigue.